Tang-Jiahui/CP3402/Weekly_Journal/Week2_journal.md

 ## Estimated Hours:

-About 4 hours to complete the learning and use of Joomla, as well as basic web pages
+About 4 hours to complete the learning and use of Joomla, as well as basic web pages.

 ## Content Insights